RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 - LastOrDefault<T?>()
 - SingleOrDefault<T?>()

 These methods return the `default` value if one is not found.
-The `default` value for a reference type with _null state_ is `null`.
+The `default` value for a reference type with _null-state_ is `null`.
 So if you don't guard the return value, you could have `NullReferenceException` problems all over your code.

 ## Tips for handling `null` in your code